donovanglover/nix-config/help/vim.md

 - You should only be in insert mode when you are inserting text.
 If you are not inserting text, then you should not be in insert mode.
 - To cancel most things and switch back to normal (keybindings) mode, simply press `esc`.
 - Line numbers should NOT be important in your daily workflow and should be disabled most of the time.
 This lets you focus on what you need to look at: the program itself and nothing more.
+- Registers keep track of all the things that vim has copied, although I haven't found myself using it often enough to document it here.
+- The leader key (space) is used for commands not specific to any file type.
+- The local leader (backslash) is used for commands that only affect a certain file type.
+- Note that vim has folding capabilities as well although I personally haven't made much use of them.

+## Miscellaneous

+- If for some reason you need to edit files that have line feeds in them, you can use `:%s/^M/\r/g` to remove the line feeds.
+At this point, you should easily be able to tell what this command does and reproduce it if necessary.